 Introductory Data Assimilation Course at the University of Reading

 The National Centre for Earth Observation and the Data Assimilation Research Centre will run their data assimilation courses this year in conjunction with us.
+The course will run from 5-8 March 2019 at the University of Reading campus.

-AN Introduction to Advanced Data Assimilation Methods (7-10 March 2018)
+An Introduction to Advanced Data Assimilation Methods

 This course will provide an introduction of all data assimilation methods used in numerical weather prediction, including the latest developments.
 Participants will get the opportunity to apply data-assimilation methods to small and large numerical models, to obtain hands-on experience with the different methods and deepen understanding of their working and limitations.
 For those unfamiliar with data assimilation, or those who are keen to obtain a deeper understanding, this course is a solid preparation for the main ECMWF course.